mwahlers/aws-digital-twin-frontend/README.md

 In AWS IoT Core, create a thing group called `iot-twin-demo` and add the thing(s) that is/are publishing data to Device Shadow.

 *Done!
-You will now be able to see your thin(s) listed in the frontend and can start customizing the application to your needs!*
+You will now be able to see your thing(s) listed in the frontend and can start customizing the application to your needs!*